Ulauncher/Ulauncher/docs/extensions/tutorial.rst

   If you instead want it to be a "launch trigger" and trigger immediately when activated, then leave the keyword out.
 Then you can listen to it with your extensions ``on_launch``-method (takes only "trigger_id").

 ``icon``
   Optional icon (path or themed icon).
-If not specificed it will use the extension icon
+If not specified it will use the extension icon

 Preferences